 Reinvest in an Alternate Policy

 Life settlement offers you the opportunity of getting out of your current life insurance policy and instead investing the money in another policy.
 If your requirements change and a life insurance policy is no longer of interest to you, you can enter into a life settlement agreement.
 This lets you get back a portion of your money which you can subsequently invest in another policy that is more suitable to your current requirements.
-This way, you can also expand your investment portfolio.
+This way, you can also expand your family investment portfolio.

 Low Risk, Stable and Accessible